-Remember: Your wife is not your therapist.
 Yes, it’s good and essential to share your anxieties, fears, and frustrations, big and small, with your wife.
 But she can’t be the only person you turn to for advice and counsel.
-For one, that will become exhausting for her.
-Try to find friends or a mentor you can lean on for counsel, as well.
+Try to find friends or a mentor you can lean on, as well.
 This has the dual benefits of getting different perspectives on things, while also developing and strengthening those friendships, too.

 “Confiding in your partner is a great way to be intimate and feel close, but there is also a thin line between confiding in your partner and your partner becoming your full-blown therapist,” says April Davis, a relationship expert and the founder of LUMA matchmaking service.
 “Not only could that become tiring quickly to the person on the receiving end, but it could also eventually turn from a thing of bonding to driving a wedge between you and your partner if they start feeling overwhelmed and as if they are your caretaker instead of your romantic partner